-For students who are parents or work in childcare/education: You are likely to have many relevant experiences, and some of the topics we discuss may have special meaning for you.
+Discussion guidelines: You are likely to have many relevant experiences, perhaps as a parent, childcare worker, or former child, and some of the topics we discuss may have special meaning for you.
 If you find yourself frequently sharing about your experiences, try to make sure your comments or questions enrich our class discussion.
 Also keep in mind that there is a wide range of normal development, and your experiences may vary from what is described in class.
 That is not necessarily cause for alarm (especially for parents), but neither does it mean that what you're learning in class is wrong.
+Be patient with your classmates, and be open to their helpful insights that can maximize your learning.